idvorkin/idvorkin.github.io/_d/time-off-2023-04.md

 - Second City, me on stage, Amelia AirHart, and Amelia doing an easter skit, For not having to talk to peope
 - Taking Zach to improv dojo (it was fun,and he loved it)
 - Cold plunge, then hottub, then sauna, and then massage chair
+- Niagra Falls
+- The boys getting photos like their Dad
+- After: Ron learning to do magic
+- Zach and Ben forcing down their stakes and drinking shots
+- Strong Man Act
+- Kids getting time with their cousins
+- Not having to worry about driving
+- Amazing Hotl
+- Perfect Weather
+- Calling Tori everynight and sending video messages as needed

 ## Success Stories